|Monthly Tech-Tip |

 Most ceramic clays with the exception of coarse grained materials such as fireclays and bonding clays (28-50 mesh products) are airfloated.
 Use of 200 mesh air floated materials have long term benefits for any clay body in any temperature range.
 Typically, ball clays, some red clays, earthenware clays and stoneware clays are usually air floated and provide a distribution of various clay particle sizes that are necessary for optimum qualities in a body formulation.
 Be it a liquid casting slip, a plastic body for throwing, jiggering, or hydraulic pressing, all clay bodies benefit from a mix of different particle sized materials.
 Note, not mesh size, but particle size.
 All clay processors can provide a screen analysis for their products.

 Casting bodies in this range are also easy to achieve using the above materials.
-Casting bodies are usually half plastics and half non plastics, with perhaps some variations over or under the 50% limit.
+Casting bodies are usually half plastics and half non-plastics, with perhaps some variations over or under the 50% limit.
 Many commercial casting "hobby bodies" are half Talc, half Ball Clay, with perhaps some PV clay and of course deflocculation.
-Addition of pyrophyllite to the non-plastics side of any casting body can significantly improve vitrification as well as casting rate.
+The addition of pyrophyllite to the non-plastics side of any casting body can significantly improve vitrification as well as casting rate.

-Mid range bodies in the cone 4-6 range can begin to use Silica, Feldspar, as well as Neph SY and Talc in combinations for the non-plastic part of a body formula.
-A good rule of thumb is a 70 plastic/30 non plastic body, with a combination of flues and Silica for proper vitrification.
+Mid-range bodies in the cone 4-6 range can begin to use Silica, Feldspar, as well as Neph SY and Talc in combinations for the non-plastic part of a body formula.
+A good rule of thumb is a 70 plastic/30 non-plastic body, with a combination of fluxes and Silica for proper vitrification.
 80/20 bodies can work also.

 Porcelain formulas in this range need more flux as the kaolins are quite refractory.
 A body can be as much as 40 parts silica and flux and 60 parts clay.
 And of course, there are other many formulas and combinations of materials that work.